kevintruong/til/Synchronization,-Part-2:-Counting-Semaphores.md

 ## Can I call wait and post from different threads?
 Yes!
 Unlike a mutex, the increment and decrement can be from different threads.
+Can there non global semaphores?
+What would be their use?

 ## Can I use a semaphore instead of a mutex?
 Yes - though the overhead of a semaphore is greater.
 To use a semaphore:
-* Initialize the semaphore with a count of one.
+* Initialize the semaphore with a count of one. [ is the the max value or the initial value? ]
 * Replace `...lock` with `sem_wait`
 * Replace `...unlock` with `sem_post`

+Why should the overhead of semaphore operations be higher?

-A mutex is a semaphore that always `waits` before it `posts`
+A mutex is an _initialized_ semaphore that always `waits` before it `posts` If one does the opposite, what situation would one fall in?
+Deadlocks?
+Race conditions?

 ```C
 sem_t s;